ZimbiX/pathfinder-elm/README.md

 - Call `switchMazes` from somewhere better
 - Count moves and wall hits and show this in the winning message
 - Prevent touchscreen button lag
-- Verify maze is possible to win before leaving drawing stage
 - User login
 - Allow changing grid size
 - Saving a maze to be able to reuse it